netri/Neitri-Unity-Shaders/Avatar Shaders/README.md

 This is not do it all PBR/Toon comprehensive uber shader like those of Xiexe or Poiyomi.

 # Troubleshoting
+Some meshes are not visible ?
+It's faces might be facing wrong direction, try to "Show Advanced" and set Cull: Off.

 If your avatar is dark after using normal map, make sure you have this on your model import settings:
 ![](https://image.prntscr.com/image/XspfVYA_RdKIzu8ZrTVGKQ.png)

 # Notes

+Cull is Off by default because normal people don't know what culling is.

 Rim lighting is missing because it can be simulared with matcaps, there is preset for it.